Pirates vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the underdog in seven of their past 10 games and have gone 4-3 in those contests.

-- When it comes to the total, the Pirates and their foes are 7-3-0 in their last 10 contests.
+- In their last 10 matchups with a total posted by sportsbooks, the Pirates and their foes are 6-4-0 when it comes to hitting the over.

-- The Pirates have covered the runline in all of their previous 10 games (two of those contests had a spread.
+- The Pirates have had a spread listed in two of their past 10 matchups and have covered every time.

 Pirates Betting Records & Stats